es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 Note, that you have to use python version 3.
 The name MyProject could be replaced with your explicit project name.
 We recommend you to use an IDE and import there your new generate project as a bazel project.
+We use the IDE CLion for our bazel projects.
 After importing the project you should do a bazel sync:

     $ bazel sync

-The main.c in the app folder your project should include a mini example.
+The main.c in the app folder of your project should include a mini example.
 For testing this example please add to BUILD.bazel file in the app folder your upload script.
 You should add to this: